lowndesc/industryx/README.md

 for twin in query_result:
     print(twin)
 ```
-The below codeblock uses the ADT client to query the telemetry of one sensor, obtaining a value every 5 seconds
+5. Add the following codeblock in a new cell under the previous.
+This codeblock uses the ADT client to query the telemetry of one sensor, obtaining a value every 5 seconds.
 ```python
 # Query ADT for the Process Delay telemetry for the Coating Station
 import time